907sjl/referrals_powerbi/README.md

 This project is an example of a report that I created to look at the process times for referred patients at specialty clinics.

 ### Why Power BI?
 Why would I choose Power BI to create this report?
 Power BI reports are both quick to manipulate and page formatted.
 The combination of Power Query M Scripts and DAX measure calculations makes Power BI extremely nimble, as does the visual design interface for building reports.
 There is a plethora of community support and freely accessible training for those who are new to Power BI.
 A dashboard created in Power BI can also function as a page formatted report.
-If you are faced with a typical business intelligence, iterative reprototyping scenario where exploratory analysis is refined into repeatable process measurement then Power BI is a good choice.
+If you are faced with a typical business intelligence, rapid and iterative prototyping scenario where exploratory analysis is refined into repeatable process measurement then Power BI is a good choice.

 ### Overview
 Click [here](https://907sjl.github.io/referrals_powerbi/referrals_report) for an overview of the report.
 The numerical values in these reports are fabricated and do not represent any real healthcare organization.